 - Plan Vivo – Standard for projects that support communities and smallholders in the developing world.

 If you’re considering a carbon offsetting program or looking into the practice, it’s important to practice diligence in selecting a provider and only to use offsets when appropriate.
-Despite issues with the carbon market, proper carbon offsetting is part of the climate change solution and can make a difference—just remember to do your homework.
+Despite issues with the voluntary carbon market, proper emission reduction is part of the climate change solution and can make a difference—just remember to do your homework.